-WaveCount is different from the earlier generations as it can effectively detect moving objects.
+WaveCount stands out from earlier generations of people counting systems as it can effectively detect moving objects.
 The radar sensor of WaveCount emits radio waves and receives signals reflected by objects.
-The use of imaginary lines allows for counting visitors at maximum accuracy.
-Besides, WaveCount remains effective in the presence of poor or no light (such as under smoke and dusty conditions).
-It enjoys a very wide field of view (120°) and covers a large area of over 100 m2.
+The use of imaginary lines allows for counting visitors with maximum accuracy.
+WaveCount remains effective in poor lighting conditions (such as under smoke and dust).
+It also boasts a wide field of view (120°) and can cover a large area of over 100 m2.

 Fierce competition, expensive operations costs, and logistical demands are continuously evolving and make the business conditions more and more complicated..
 In this way, businesses are required to make accurately informed decisions to guarantee their success.

 To gain a clear picture for controlling and managing shopping malls zones, the owners desperately need to have measurable metrics.
 Since the customer's traffic data is the most vital parameter for your business, ….